yorkie-team/yorkie/design/range-deletion-in-splay-tree.md

 }

 ```
 Sometimes the tree shapes like case 2 after `Splay`s because of the zig-zig case of `Splay`.
-But it simply changes to the same shapes as case 1 in one rotationfor `L-1`.
+But it simply changes to the same shapes as case 1 in one rotation for `L-1`.

-Then now to cut off the right child(subtree) of `L-1`, we can separate all nodes in given range to be deleted.
+Then now to cut off the right child(subtree) of `L-1`, we can separate all nodes in the given range to be deleted.
 ### Risks and Mitigation

-`DeleteRange` does not consider the occurrence of new nodes from Due to concurrent editing in the range to be deleted.
-They should be filtered before using `DeleteRange`, and `DeleteRange` should be executed continuously in the smaller ranges that does not include them.
+`DeleteRange` does not consider the occurrence of new nodes due to concurrent editing in the range to be deleted.
+They should be filtered before using `DeleteRange`, and `DeleteRange` should be executed continuously in the smaller ranges that do not include them.

-The figure and codes below shows the situation in which some new nodes `N1`, `N2` are inserted into the range to be deleted concurrently.
+The figure and codes below show the situation in which some new nodes `N1` and `N2` are inserted into the range to be deleted concurrently.

 ![delete-range-in-splay-tree-3](./media/range-deletion-in-splay-tree-3-mitigation.png)